So far you’ve seen how to write Linux bash scripts that do the job without user inputs. Today we will continue our series about Linux bash scripting.

 ./myscript 1 2 3 4 5

-How awesome is Linux bash scripting?
+How excellent is Linux bash scripting?
 This variable also provides a geeky way to get the last parameter.
 Look at this trick:

 Iterate over parameters